 Stopping Tool Calls

 You may want to use a particular tool, or catch a condition inside a tool, and indicate to any pipelines that it should stop going back to the model for more calls.
-You can do this by raising a rigging.Stop exception with a message to the model.
+You can do this by raising or returning a rigging.Stop exception with a message to be passed back to the model for context.

 import rigging as rg